 12. Do add labels to everything

 When you’re putting things in boxes, make sure you’re labelling everything up properly.
-This will make it much easier to find things, so if you’re looking for something, you won’t need to go rooting around for it in all of the boxes you have around your home.
+This will make it much easier to find things, so if you’re looking for something in particular, you won’t need to go rooting around for it in all of the boxes you have around your home.

 Tidying hack – Add a square of chalkboard sticky back plastic to storage boxes or drawers as a simple and stylish way to label them.
 And it’s so easy to change the labels the next time you have a clear out.
 Simply wipe the chalk off with a damp cloth and start again.

-As you can see, taking part in The Big Tidy doesn’t need to be a monotonous, boring job.
-Instead, it gives you chance to get rid of that clutter once and for all!
+As you can see, starting a huge tidy up doesn’t need to be a boring job or impossible task.
+It gives you chance to get rid of that clutter once and for all!

 We hope you enjoyed our house cleaning tips!
 Shop our full range of storage boxes online.